Warberry C of E Academy and Nursery

 - Open days

-- Tours of the academy by senior leadership
+- Tours of the school by the Headteacher

-- Staff visible and present on the playground at the beginning and the end of the day to communicate with parents and carers
+- Staff visible and present at the beginning and the end of the day to communicate with parents and carers

 - Termly parent consultations